aviaryan/shach/REPORT.md

 Shach syntax is pretty much inspired from bash's expect that it is more human friendly and intuitive.
 This section will cover concepts about how to write code in Shach.
 The file extension for Shach files is `.shach`.
+All `.shach` files must end with `xxx` (it is the temporary EOF we are using as Shach is highly experimental and this helps debugging.)

 <a name="vars"></a>
 ### Variables